Do you think your affair partner has some narcissistic traits?

 So, if you go back and think about some of your affair partner’s poor, poor, pitiful me stories, what kind of truths jump out at you?
 Do those stories still make sense to you or have things happened since he told you the story that prove he was not being completely honest or that he was outright lying?
 It’s important to acknowledge these “aha” moments and admit them to yourself.

-Your Affair Partner is ALWAYS Right…or thinks he is, anyway.
+3. Your Affair Partner is ALWAYS Right…or thinks he is, anyway.

-Does your affair partner always act like he is right?
-Is it impossible for him to apologize?
 Does he lose his shit if you try to argue with him when he thinks he’s right about something and you call him on it?

 This is Classic Narcissism 101: The need to always be right.
 People with narcissistic tendencies just cannot handle being wrong.
 They can’t admit they’re wrong (because it lessens their perception of control) and, even if the truth is blatantly obvious, they will still deny it.